Trial Search Results

 Stanford is currently accepting patients for this trial.

 - Drug: Atorvastatin

-3. nondiabetic as defined by fasting plasma glucose <126 mg/dL
+3. Without diabetes as defined by fasting plasma glucose <126 mg/dL and not taking

-3 Cannot be taking any medications intended for weight loss, or those known to influence
+3. Individuals taking any medications for weight loss or known to influence insulin

-4.Pregnancy/ lactation is an exclusion, as are women unwilling to use an effective birth
+5. Women unwilling to use an effective birth control method

 Ages Eligible for Study

 30 Years - 70 Years